Notice and final pay

-Use our Notice and Redundancy Calculator to calculate redundancy pay.
+Use our Notice and Redundancy Calculator to calculate notice and redundancy entitlements.

 How to give notice

-To end an employee’s employment (also known as firing or terminating employment), an employer has to give them written notice of their last day of employment.
+To end an employee’s employment (also known as firing or terminating employment), an employer has to give them written notice of their last day of employment (some exceptions apply).

 An employer can give notice to the employee by: